oracle-livelabs/oci/oci-dns-traffic-management/lab4/lab4.md

 2. In the policy creation menu we need to input various information.

-    * type is: Failover
+    * Type is: Failover
-    * give it a name
+    * Give it a name
-    * Policy TTL: you can choose any value you like; with a high TTL value there will be less DNS traffic but more time to fail over in case a server has issues.
+    * Policy TTL: you can choose any value you like; with a high TTL value there will be less DNS traffic but more time to failover in case a server has issues.
     * Maximum answer count: this type will always have one.
     * Answer pools: create a pool for Chicago with the Web Server there as an answer and one for Frankfurt.
     * Pool priority: I will choose Chicago as the primary pool (priority 1) and Frankfurt as the backup pool (priority 2).